koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/wallet-signatures.md

   const createTransaction = new Transaction().add(
     SystemProgram.createAccount({
-      fromPubkey: mainSystemAccountPubkey, // The account that will transfer lamports to the created account
+      fromPubkey: mainSystemAccountPubkey, // Sender account
       newAccountPubkey: uploadAccount.publicKey, // Public key of the created account
       lamports: 1000000, // Amount to be transfered
-      programId: new PublicKey("32xatJZj7XLfKueB5UUiho5Rhx5iQe4Ryp4ckrqFpCQS"), // Public key of the program to assign as the owner of the created account
+      programId: new PublicKey("32xatJZj7XLfKueB5UUiho5Rhx5iQe4Ryp4ckrqFpCQS"), // Publickey of the program to assign as the owner of the created account
       space: 5242880, // Amount of space in bytes to allocate to the created account })
   );